Mark Martin: 1992–2004

-In 1998, Martin had his best season, scoring seven wins, twenty-two top-fives, twenty-six top-ten's, and three poles with an average finish of 8.64.
-But once again, Martin would rank as runner-up in the standings to Jeff Gordon by 364 points.
+In 1998, Martin had his best season, scoring seven wins, twenty-two top-fives, twenty-six top-tens, and three poles with an average finish of 8.64.
+But once again, Martin finished as a runner-up in the standings to Jeff Gordon by 364 points.

-Although he scored only two wins in 1999, Martin scored twenty-six top-tens for the second consecutive season and finished third in points.
+Although he scored only two wins in 1999, Martin scored twenty-six top-ten's for the second consecutive season and finished third in points.

-In 2000, Mark won just once that season at the 2000 Goody's Body Pain 500 and finished eighth in points, his first finish outside the top-five since 1992.
+In 2000, Martin won just once at the 2000 Goody's Body Pain 500 and finished eighth in points, his first finish outside the top-five since 1992.

-His struggles continued in 2001, as he went winless for the first time since 1996 and finished twelfth in points.
+Martin's struggles continued in 2001, as he went winless for the first time since 1996 and finished 12th in points.

-In 2002, Martin would get a new crew chief in Ben Leslie as Fennig moved to second-year driver Kurt Busch.
+In 2002, Martin received a new crew chief in Ben Leslie as Fennig moved to second-year driver Kurt Busch.
 The move would pay off for both sides, as Martin would win one race that season at the Coca-Cola 600 and was a championship contender all season.
 He even led the standings at one point, but a late-season penalty at Rockingham arguably cost him the championship, as he came home second again, this time to Tony Stewart.

-Martin struggled again in 2003, going winless and finishing seventeenth in points.
+Martin struggled again in 2003, going winless and finishing 17th in points.
 Ben Leslie was reassigned to the No. 21 Wood Brothers Racing car with two races remaining in 2003.
 Subsequently, Pat Tryson was brought on as the new crew chief for the No. 6 team.
-With Tryson, Martin returned to victory lane in the 2004 MBNA America 400 and finished fourth in points.
+With Tryson, Martin returned to victory lane in the 2004 MBNA America 400 and finished 4th in points.